ramoncardena/rexin-frontend/README.md

 - **JWT Tokens**, provide login with Authorization header with value Basic username:password where username:password MUST BE ENCODED with Base64.
 - **Make requests with a token** after login with Authorization header with value Bearer *yourToken* where *yourToken* is the signed and encrypted token given in the response from the login process.

-Check the repository page toclone the backend and read the documentation.
+Check the [repository page](https://github.com/ramoncardena/rexin-backend) to clone the backend and read the documentation.

 ## Configuration
 Main features can be configured through the config.js file in the root folder.